 You should check with the specific academic department responsible for such programs.

 What happens if I take a course at Tennessee Tech and then repeat that course at another institution?
 Does my new grade from another institution replace my grade from Tennessee Tech?

 Transfer grades are not used in the calculation of your Overall and Overall Combined GPA.
 While the original course /grade can be marked repeat, and therefore removed from the GPA calculation, the GPA from the transferred course will not count in the calculation of the Overall/Overall Combined GPA.

 It is important to understand that transfer credit hours are still counted in your earned hours, but the grades from those transfer courses will no longer be used in the calculation of your Overall and Overall Combined GPAs.

-For example, let’s say you first attempted Math 1710 at Tennessee Tech and made a grade of F, and then you repeated Math 1710 at Nashville State Community College and made a grade of A. The A from Nashville State will not replace the F from Tennessee Tech; however, the F from Tennessee Tech would be excluded from the calculation of your Overall and Overall Combined GPAs, thereby slightly improving those grade point averages.
+For example, let’s say you first attempted Math 1710 at Tennessee Tech and made a grade of F, and then you repeated Math 1710 at Nashville State Community College and made a grade of A. The grade from Nashville State will not be calculated in the overall and overall combined GPA; however, the F from Tennessee Tech would be excluded from the calculation of your Overall and Overall Combined GPAs, thereby slightly improving those grade point averages.

-In the Inclusive Combined GPA (used for financial aid eligibility and graduation honors),
+Transferred grades are included in the GPA calculations for the Inclusive Combined GPA (used for financial aid eligibility and graduation honors).

 Will my transfer credit still be visible on my transcript?